 The link between intervocalic voicing and feature specification runs into two conflicts when extended to a language like Nepali, which exploits both a [spread] and a [voice] contrast.
-Under the assumption of laryngeal realist features taken here, the first conflict is that Nepali's plain voiceless stops are unspecified for both [spread] and [voice].
-If these stops pattern like the unspecified class in a [voice] language, they should actively block voicing, like in Russian.
-If, however, they pattern like the unspecified class in a [spread] language, we expect them to permit passive voicing, like in German.
+Under the assumption of laryngeal realist features taken here, Nepali's plain voiceless stops are unspecified for both [spread] and [voice].
+If these stops pattern like the unspecified class in a [voice] language, they would actively block voicing, like Russian.
+If, however, they pattern like the unspecified